 Grafton Group plc is an international business operating in the distribution, manufacturing and DIY retail sectors of the building materials industry.

 In this year's report

-Underlying market fundamentals for the Group's RMI and new housing markets remain strong
+Underlying market fundamentals for the Group's RMI and new housing markets remain strong returned to shareholders in dividend payments and share buybacks.

 Find out more on page 34